yaashwardhan/DM-DL-Pipeline/README.md

 [:arrow_right: Click Here :arrow_left:](https://drive.google.com/drive/folders/1x5gm4ywOQ8brxMn11KjLBxsehQuxtx19?usp=sharing) to access all the data including the trained models for all tasks.

 Everything is built in Keras and Tensorflow.
-If required, I can do the same in PyTorch.
+If required, I can do the same in PyTorch aswell.

+I am interested in applying for all the proposals/projects, especially:
+- Superresolution for Strong Gravitational Lensing
+- Self-Supervised Learning for Strong Gravitational Lensing
+- Transformers for Dark Matter Morphology with Strong Gravitational Lensing

 ---
 ### Details and results for all tasks: